 For other awesome sugar cookies, I love these Classic Sugar Cookies.
 They’re one of the most rich and luxurious cookies I’ve ever tasted!
 I made these Orange-Glazed Sugar Cookies with the same cookie recipe.

-And some other Christmas cookie options for you: White Chocolate Cherry Almond Shortbread, Cracked Top Ginger Cookies, Pumpkin Spice Latte Cookies, and Grinch Cookies (Pistachio Pudding cookies).
+And some other Christmas cookie options for you: White Chocolate Cherry Almond Shortbread, Cracked Top Ginger Cookies, and Pumpkin Spice Latte Cookies.
 Some of my very faves, as well as most popular!